-Wind Mountain Trail is a 2.5 mile moderately trafficked out and back trail located near Stevenson, WA that features beautiful wild flowers and is rated as moderate.
+Wind Mountain Trail is a 2.5 mile moderately trafficked out and back trail located near Stevenson, Washington that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash